eskevv/first-light/README.md

 # FirstLight

-Developer branch is a retake on the parsic proccess.
+Developer branch is a retake on the parsing proccess, with the goal of being more optimized before an official release.
--With the goal of being more optimized before an official release. (some features were removed as they seemed unstable or not useful)
+Some features were removed as they seemed unstable or not useful.

 FirstLight is a standalone .NET C# library for importing and fully automating all of your work from the Tiled editor.
 *No ID management is needed to get your map shown on the screen.* This also means animations.